-Ann Fitz is a Recognized Leader in Federal White Collar Criminal Defense
+Ann Fitz is a Recognized Leader in Federal Criminal Defense

 At the Law Office of Ann Fitz, we understand how federal prosecutors handle white collar crimes and the criminal investigations that accompany them.
-Attorney Ann Fitz has practiced almost exclusively in federal court throughout her career and is well-versed in the Federal Rules of Evidence, the Federal Rules of Criminal Procedure, and the United States Sentencing Guidelines.
+Attorney Ann Fitz, a former prosecutor, has practiced almost exclusively in federal court throughout her career and is well-versed in the Federal Rules of Evidence, the Federal Rules of Criminal Procedure, and the United States Sentencing Guidelines.
+She has been recognized by Super Lawyers, the National Trial Lawyers, the National Academy of Criminal Defense Attorneys, and others as a leader in federal criminal defense.

 Ms. Fitz defends the rights of clients who are charged with many kinds of federal crimes, including those involving: